m-bugaj/YouTube-AutoComment-Bot/README.md

 ## 🚀 Upcoming Features

-- **✅ Comment duplication check**
-  The program will verify whether a comment has already been posted under a given video.
-  If a matching comment exists, the video will be skipped automatically.

 - **📊 Console progress bar**
   Add a real-time progress bar showing execution progress in the console.